Stryker: M-SHORAD

 The turret can mount one four-shot Stinger pod or two Hellfire missiles on either side.
 Reloading of the M230LF and Stingers can be done through roof hatches giving partial protection.
 The system can act in a secondary anti-vehicle role, as the 30 mm cannon is larger than the 25 mm gun mounted on the M2 Bradley and the Hellfire has greater range than TOW missiles typically used by ground vehicles.

 In September 2020, the Army awarded General Dynamics the IM-SHORAD contract worth $1.2 billion, to deliver 144 vehicles over five years.
 The first order was for 28 vehicles for $230 million.
 The first four Stryker M-SHORAD vehicles were deployed to Germany in April 2021 as part of the 5th Battalion, 4th Air Defense Artillery Regiment under the 10th Army Air and Missile Defense Command.
 A full battalion will be fielded in September 2021.

+In 2024, the M-SHORAD air defense vehicle based on the Stryker platform was officially named the Sergeant Stout after the only Air Defense Artillery Soldier to receive the Medal of Honor, Mitchell W. Stout.

+As of 2025, the U.S. Army is advancing toward the M-SHORAD Increment 3 configuration to address operational shortcomings and counter increasingly complex aerial threats.
+A major update includes the planned removal of the AGM-114L Longbow Hellfire missiles from future variants.
+Mounted externally on the Stryker chassis, the Hellfires were subjected to constant vibration, environmental exposure, and rough terrain, which led to wear and tear on the missiles and raised safety concerns.
+To replace them, the Army is doubling the Stinger missile loadout from four to eight per vehicle by adding a second four-round pod.
+This expanded missile capacity enhances the system’s endurance in swarm or multi-axis engagements.
+The Stinger remains effective against rotary-wing aircraft and small UAVs but faces growing limitations against faster, higher-flying, or more maneuverable threats.
+To further improve capability, Increment 3 will introduce the Next Generation Short Range Interceptor (NGSRI), equipped with multi-mode seekers and an extended intercept range compared to the FIM-92 Stinger.

 DE M-SHORAD

-In 2022, the Army plans to field the Directed Energy Maneuver SHORAD (DE-MSHORAD), a Stryker equipped with a 50 kW laser to protect forward deployed soldiers from UAVs and rocket, artillery, and mortar (RAM) threats.
-A combat shoot-off of the laser-equipped Strykers facing realistic scenarios was conducted in July 2021.
+The Army began an effort to put a laser on an M-SHORAD vehicle during 2019.
+A combat shoot-off of laser-equipped Strykers facing realistic scenarios was conducted in July 2021, after which Raytheon was awarded a contract to supply a platoon of four vehicles each equipped with a 50 kW laser to defend against Group 1-3 UAS and rocket, artillery, and mortar (RAM) threats.
+The first two Directed Energy Maneuver-SHORAD Strykers were delivered in early 2023 for training with soldiers.
+A second platoon is planned to be ordered later in 2023, with the program to transfer to a program of record in 2025 and a competition to open up to produce the DE M-SHORAD capability.
+Four DE M-SHORAD Strykers were deployed to the Middle East in February 2024 for real-world testing.